Caliburn-Micro/caliburn-micro.github.io/documentation/custom-conventions.md

 Before introducing these new methods of the locator classes, it would be appropriate to discuss terminology.

 **Name transformation** is a general term used to describe how type resolution is done.
 A type's fully qualified name is taken as the source and then "transformed" into the name of the output type.
-At the lowest level, the NameTransfomer class is responsible for this action and performs the transformation using regular expression-based "transformation rules".
+At the lowest level, the NameTransformer class is responsible for this action and performs the transformation using regular expression-based "transformation rules".

 **Type mapping** is a term to describe the new capabilities that were added to the locator classes.
 Creating a type mapping is considered a higher-level operation because type mappings contemplate the two facets of type resolution: resolving the type's name and resolving the type's namespace.
 Although a type mapping is ultimately expressed as a transformation rule for the NameTransformer, the methods for creating type mappings were intended to relieve you of having to understand regular expressions in addition to being more domain-specific.